The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Introduction

 \section{Introduction}

 Knowledge Graphs (KGs) have become a powerful way of integrating information about a domain into a single structured representation.
 KGs represent knowledge as a collection of facts in the form of triples \((h,r,t)\), which make a statement about the relationship \(r\) between two entities \(h\) and \(t\).
-In KGs from the biomedical domain, entities are genes, diseases, drugs, or pathways (among others), whilst relations represent biological interactions or associations between them~\citep{maclean2021knowledge, bonner2022_review, zeng2022toward}.
+In KGs from the biomedical domain, entities can be genes, diseases, drugs, or pathways (among others), whilst relations represent biological interactions or associations between them~\citep{maclean2021knowledge, bonner2022_review, zeng2022toward}.
 Biomedical KGs have been used to support a variety of tasks within the complex and costly drug discovery process, such as drug repurposing~\citep{bang2023biomedical}, identifying synergistic drug combinations~\citep{zitnik2018_modeling} and target discovery~\citep{paliwal2020_preclinical}.
-Unlike in other domains, biomedical KGs frequently comprise information from a wide range of conceptual abstraction levels.
-Edges representing information with a low abstraction level, such as experimentally validated protein-protein interactions (\emph{Protein A, interacts, Protein B}), are found in the same KG as mid abstraction level edges, such as associations between genes and diseases taken from a genome-wide association study (\emph{Gene A, associates, Disease X}), and high abstraction level edges, such as human-curated ontology hierarchies (\emph{Disease X, subclass of, Disease Y}).
+Unlike in other domains, biomedical KGs frequently comprise information from a wide range of conceptual abstraction levels, for both entities and edges.
+It is common to find edges representing information with a low abstraction level, such as experimentally validated protein-protein interactions (\emph{Protein A, interacts, Protein B}), in the same KG as mid abstraction level edges, such as associations between genes and bioprocesses (\emph{Gene A, associates, BioProcess X}), and high abstraction level edges, such as disease ontology hierarchies (\emph{Disease X, subclass of, Disease Y}).
+Entities can also have different abstraction levels, with some representing physical entities (e.g., genes) and others representing conceptual entities (e.g., diseases or biological processes).
 This makes biomedical KGs uniquely interesting to consider when they are used in combination with Machine Learning algorithms, as models must learn to make predictions across these different abstraction levels simultaneously.